Adopted November 25, 2013

 Each member of a Board Committee shall serve for such term as shall be established at the time of his or her election.

 Section 5.5 Committees of the Members

 (b) A Technical Steering Committee of the ODP shall be established consisting of (i) a project lead from each core project, (ii) if not otherwise represented, for such period as may be established by the Board and to the extent a Platinum member is not otherwise represented on the Technical Steering Committee, a representative designated by each of the Platinum Members, subject to Section 2.3(g); and (iii) such number of individuals to be elected by the active committers as may be specified and under such procedures as may from time to time be approved by the Board.
 The operation of the Technical Steering Committee shall be governed by the rules of process of such Committee as from time to time approved by the Board.
-The Technical Steering Committee shall be under the leadership of a Technical Steering Committee Chair elected by the Technical Steering Committee, with the advice and consent of the Board, who shall serve at the pleasure of the Technical Steering Committee and the Board.
+The Technical Steering Committee shall be under the leadership of a Technical Steering Committee Chair elected by the Technical Steering Committee, who shall serve at the pleasure of the Technical Steering Committee and the Board.
 The Technical Steering Committee Chair may attend meetings of the Board, but may not vote at such meetings.
 The Technical Steering Committee Chair shall be elected annually with no term limits.

 Section 6.1 Officers